cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

 > **Memory coalescing only applies to GMEM/HBM**, while vectorization applies to both GMEM and SMEM, although in slightly different ways.
 In both cases, we're reducing instruction pressure and increasing our instruction-level parallelism (ILP).
 We'll cover more details about bank conflicts and swizzling in our [SMEM->register section](#smem-registers) later.

 ### Copy Atoms
-There are a boatload of copy PTX instructions in CUDA--you can fetch 32 bytes, 64 bytes, one byte, synchronous or asynchronous alike.
+Every NVIDIA GPU has a boatload of copy instructions--you can fetch 32 bytes, 64 bytes, one byte, synchronous or asynchronous alike.
 CuTe neatly packages these copy instructions into a core piece called an `Atom`.
 These "atomic" pieces are the core hardware instructions that you eventually pass to the `copy` function so it knows what instruction to use to copy your data.

 Ampere has a specific asynchronous `Copy_Atom` with the architecture name `SM_80`: `SM80_CP_ASYNC_CACHEGLOBAL<bit_size>` or `SM80_CP_ASYNC_CACHEALWAYS<bit_size>`.
-The `cache_global` and `cache_always` map to the PTX instructions `ld.global.cg.u32` and `ld.global.ca.u32`; `cache_global` loads straight from L2 to the destination, skipping over L1 cache, while `cache_always` also loads the data into L1.
+The `cache_global` and `cache_always` map to the PTX[^2] instructions `ld.global.cg.u32` and `ld.global.ca.u32`; `cache_global` loads straight from L2 to the destination, skipping over L1 cache, while `cache_always` also loads the data into L1.
 Most kernels will use `cache_always` by default because of improved spatial and temporal locality across threads.
 But, in FA2, we never reference Q, K, or V again once they are loaded into SMEM--therefore, we can bypass the L2 cache, which is slightly faster.
 It also reduces thrashing at the L1 level and allows more important data to stay in-cache.
 In practice, this is a micro-optimization and relatively not that important.

 The `bit_size` supports up to 128-bit loads. **Bits**, not bytes, as these atoms viewed through the **thread perspective**.
 Hence, our atom loads a total of $128 \text{ bytes} \cdot 32 / 8 = 512 \text{ bytes}$.
 This means each 128-bit fetch across the 32 threads in a warp takes $512/128 =4$ memory transactions in four "phases" (more on this later).
 For our purposes, we want that full coalesced 128-bit power using `cache_global`.
 We can define the `Copy_Atom` with the following code: